Laxmannegi/C-I/README.md

 ![image](https://github.com/Laxmannegi/C-I/assets/15025418/0c0f6fd8-233c-45f5-b39c-dbb44894b9c2)

-**Prev:**
+**Remember**
 1. Parent class constructor must be accessable to child class or else inheritance will not be possible.
 2. In inheritance child classes can access parent classes members but a parent class can never access its child class members.
-3. We can inialize a parent class variable by using it's child classes instance to make it as a reference and that reference will be consuming the memory of child class
-   instance but with that reference we can't call any child class members.
+3. We can inialize a parent class variable by using it's child classes instance to make it as a reference and that reference will be consuming the memory of child class instance but with that reference we can't call any child class members.
 **4. Every class that is defined by us or pre-defined in the libraries of the language has a default parent class i.e Object class of system namespace.**

  > [!IMPORTANT]
 > General when we define a class we think like we didn't from inherit any class but by default your is inherited from object class.
-And Object is a parent class of all the class that is present in our base class libary well as each and every class what we are defined here object is a parent class so, because the object is a parent class
-  member of the object class.
+And Object is a parent class of all the class that is present in our base class libary well as each and every class what we are defined here object is a parent class so, because the object is a parent class member of the object class.
 > 4 Important memeber are
 > - Equal()
 > - GetHashCode()